John Angelo Lester: Public life

 Lester and Rebecca maintained an active social life in Nashville.
 His practice was located on Cedar Street which placed him in the heart of Nashville's Negro commercial district.
 He was surrounded by the activities of the Boyd Building, home to numerous fraternal groups, the People's Savings Bank and many other businesses.
 Lester helped to organize the Tennessee Colored Fair Association, which put on an annual outdoor fair in Greenwood Park, a private, Negro-owned recreational park.
 Without children of their own during Christmastime, the Lesters invited a small group of orphans annually into their home for entertaining and gift-giving.

 Lester was faithful to the Methodist Episcopal denomination throughout his entire life.
 As a youngster, he was guided by Rev. B. B. Manson of the Methodist Episcopal Church in Lebanon, TN.
 In Nashville, he worshiped under the Colored Methodist Episcopal(CME) church and was an active parishioner.
 CME raised significant resources for its school projects and in 1917, Lester was appointed to the Sunday School Board to oversee the educational endeavors of the Nashville District.
 CME Church also sought to enlarge its dominion in 1918, Lester served on the Committee deliberating about the union of the CME, African Methodist Episcopal and African Methodist Episcopal Zion Churches into one body.

-John was also a trustworthy member of numerous fraternal orders including the National Knight Recorder of the Knights of Friendship, Endowment secretary of the Knights of Tabor and member of the Knights of Orient.
-Rebecca was elected Grand Worthy Orator of the Grand Court of Calanthe, Grand Queen of the Independent Order of Immaculates and the Knights of Orient.
+Lester was also a trustworthy member of numerous fraternal orders including the National Knight Recorder of the Knights of Friendship, Endowment secretary of the International Order of Twelve Knights and Daughters of Tabor and member of the Knights of Orient.
+Rebecca was elected Grand Worthy Orator of the Order of Calanthe, Grand Queen of the Independent Order of Immaculates and the Knights of Orient.